FROSTR-ORG/igloo-cli/README.md

 ## Diagnostics

-Use either `igloo status` or `igloo keyset status` to decrypt a saved share, connect a temporary bifrost node, and ping each peer.
+Use either `igloo status` or `igloo share status` to decrypt a saved share, connect a temporary bifrost node, and ping each peer.
 The command prints relay endpoints plus a color-coded list of online/offline peers.
 Provide `--password` or `--password-file` for automation, and customise relays with `--relays` when needed.

 ## Development scripts